veilchen-web/veilchen/docs/tutorial_app.rst

 This generates a database-file `todo.db` with tables called ``todo`` and three columns ``id``, ``task``, and ``status``. ``id`` is a unique id for each row, which is used later on to reference the rows.
 The column ``task`` holds the text which describes the task, it can be max 100 characters long.
 Finally, the column ``status`` is used to mark a task as open (value 1) or closed (value 0).

-Using Bottle for a Web-Based ToDo List
+Using Veilchen for a Web-Based ToDo List
 ================================================

-Now it is time to introduce Bottle in order to create a web-based application.
-But first, we need to look into a basic concept of Bottle: routes.
+Now it is time to introduce Veilchen in order to create a web-based application.
+But first, we need to look into a basic concept of Veilchen: routes.

 .. rubric:: Understanding routes

 Basically, each page visible in the browser is dynamically generated when the page address is called.
 Thus, there is no static content.
-That is exactly what is called a "route" within Bottle: a certain address on the server.
-So, for example, when the page ``http://localhost:8080/todo`` is called from the browser, Bottle "grabs" the call and checks if there is any (Python) function defined for the route "todo".
-If so, Bottle will execute the corresponding Python code and return its result.
+That is exactly what is called a "route" within Veilchen: a certain address on the server.
+So, for example, when the page ``http://localhost:8080/todo`` is called from the browser, Veilchen "grabs" the call and checks if there is any (Python) function defined for the route "todo".
+If so, Veilchen will execute the corresponding Python code and return its result.

 .. rubric:: First Step - Showing All Open Items